Minnesota has more COVID-19 deaths, fewer cases than Wisconsin — for now

 Concern has grown in places such as Eau Claire, where the infection rate is among the highest in Wisconsin.

-On Friday, the state’s COVID-19 drive-through testing site off Highway 312 saw more action than the Fire House tavern in Eau Claire.
-Tavern manager Chance Smith sat behind a makeshift plexiglass enclosure, notifying customers that only carryout service was available.
+On Friday, the state’s COVID-19 drive-through testing site off Hwy.
+312 saw more action than the Fire House tavern in Eau Claire.
+Tavern manager Chance Smith sat behind a makeshift Plexiglass enclosure, notifying customers that only carryout service was available.
 A health problem leaves Smith, 24, at greater risk of severe illness.
 “I’ve gone from not knowing anyone who had been infected to knowing several people who are,” he said.
-“It’s getting closer every day and that makes me increasingly worried about my own health.
+“It’s getting closer every day, and that makes me increasingly worried about my own health.
 People are getting sick and are dying.
 It’s a mess.”

 Nurse Dustin Hein volunteered on his weekend off from working in a cardiac ICU at Mayo Clinic in Rochester to staff the general ICU in Eau Claire.
 Flipping a patient into the prone position to support lung function can take several nurses, or half the ICU.